danirus/buildbot-sample-conf/django-simple/README.md

     $ tree -d -L 3
     .
     ├── master
     │   └── public_html
     └── slaves
         ├── py27-dj14
         │   ├── bin
         │   ├── include
         │   ├── lib
         │   ├── local
         │   └── slave
         ├── py27-dj15
         │   ├── bin
         │   ├── include
         │   ├── lib
         │   ├── local
         │   └── slave
         └── py32-dj15
             ├── bin
             ├── include
             ├── lib
             └── slave

     20 directories

 ### 3.2 Setup the web project repository in the server

 [Django-sample-project](https://github.com/danirus/django-sample-project) is an implementation of the official [Django tutorial](https://docs.djangoproject.com/en/1.5/intro/tutorial01/) with an extra dependency on [django-sample-app](https://github.com/danirus/django-sample-app) and a couple of simple test cases.

-One of the test cases makes implicit use of the functionality provided by django-sample-app.
-Given that changes in the sample app may damage the project there will be a test case to cover such a situation.
+For this example we use the code of [Django-sample-project](https://github.com/danirus/django-sample-project) to represent the project.

 #### 3.2.1 Create the git user and group

-For the purpose of this example configuration the git repository will live in the same server where we run Buildbot.
+The git repository of the project will live in the same server as Buildbot.
 Create a git user and group in the server and use ``/home/git`` as the home directory:

     # adduser --system --home /home/git --shell /bin/bash \
               --gecos "GIT Source Code Management" --group \
               --disabled-password git

 Add your username in the server to the git group in ``/etc/groups`` and eventually copy your ssh key to ``/home/git/.ssh/authorized_keys`` to be able to transfer the repository to the server.

 #### 3.2.2 Create the git repository in the server